 Any person, partnership or corporation who or which has violated or permitted the violation of the provision of this Chapter, shall upon being found liable therefore in a civil enforcement proceeding commenced by the Township, pay a judgment of not less than \$100 nor more than \$500 plus all court costs, including reasonable attorney fees incurred by the Township as a result thereof.
 No judgment shall commence or be imposed, levied or payable until the date of the determination of a violation by the magisterial district judge.
 If the defendant neither pays nor timely appeals the judgment, the Township may enforce the judgment pursuant to the applicable rules of civil procedure.
-Each day the violation continues is considered a separate violation further determines that there was a good faith basis for the person, partnership or corporation violating this Chapter to have believed that there was not such violation, in which event there shall be deemed to have been only one such violation until the fifth day following the date of the determination of the violation by the magisterial district judge and thereafter each day that a violation continues is considered a separate violation.
+Each day the violation continues is considered a separate violation, unless the magisterial district judge determining that there has been a violation further determines that there was a good faith basis for the person, partnership or corporation violating this Chapter to have believed that there was not such violation, in which event there shall be deemed to have been only one such violation until the fifth day following the date of the determination of the violation by the magisterial district judge and thereafter each day that a violation continues is considered a separate violation.